Operations Reference

 config/config.json controls service startup and runtime behaviour:

-• init.services — Ordered list of service objects (name, command, optional optional: true) for fit-rc to supervise (trace, vector, graph, pathway, map, mcp)
+• init.services — Ordered list of service objects (name, command, optional optional: true) for fit-rc to supervise (trace, vector, graph, map, pathway); optional services such as mcp are added to the list when working on those features

 • init.log_dir / init.shutdown_timeout — Logging and shutdown